watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 This document describes the architecture of Segment Routing over IPv6 (SRv6) Service Function Chaining (SFC) with SR-aware functions.
 This architecture provides the following benefits:

-* Comprehensive management: centralized controller handles SFC Provisionings and manages link-state and network metrics.
+* Comprehensive management: centralized controller for SFC, link-state and network metrics.
-* Simplicity: no SFC Proxies which reduces components such as nodes and address resources.
+* Simplicity: no SFC Proxies, so that reduces nodes and address resources consumption.

 --- middle